- Phone+47 55 58 31 31

 - Postal AddressPostboks 78055020 Bergen

-I am a historian of Central and Eastern Europe at UiB.
+I am a historian of post-mediaeval, pre-industrial Central and Eastern Europe.
 I received my Ph.D. from the University of Graz in 2011 and obtained the Habilitation in Early Modern and Modern History from the University of Zurich in 2018.
 Before joining UiB in 2020, I have taught for ten years at the history departments at the Universities of Zurich and Fribourg, as well as held the István Deák Visiting Professorship in East Central European Studies at Columbia University in 2018.

-My research focuses on post-medieval Central and Eastern Europe (c.
-1350-1850), and I am particularly interested in urban-rural relations, administrative, bureaucratic, and constitutional changes ("ABC history"), and state transformation, by which is meant the emergence, and change over time, of the European national state.
+My research focuses on urban-rural relations, administrative, bureaucratic, and constitutional changes ("ABC history"), and state transformation, by which is meant the emergence, and change over time, of the European national state.
 I am the author of two books: Urban Elites of Zadar (2013); and Europas Habsburgisches Jahrhundert (2018).
-My next book will be Lordship and State Transformation: Bohemia and the Habsburg Monarchy from the Thirty Years War to the War of the Spanish Succession, expected in 2022.
-Please see the respective tab for more information.
+My next book, which is a revised and translated version of my Habilitationsschrift, is entitled Lordship and State Transformation: Bohemia and the Habsburg Fiscal-Financial-Military Regime, is currently under review with McGill-Queen's University Press.

-Currently, I am investigating the diffusion of state authority into the rural periphery of Habsburg Lower Austria from the late eighteenth century to the advent of constitutional rule in 1860s, exploring the role of non-state actors as state-builders, the patterns of patterns of transition, and the social factors influencing them.
+Currently, I am investigating the diffusion of state authority into the rural periphery of Habsburg Lower Austria from the late eighteenth century to the advent of constitutional rule in 1860s.
+This work forms part of my investigation into the role of non-state actors as state-builders, the patterns of patterns of transition, and the social factors influencing them.
+In this endeavour, I am partnering with Taylor & Francis for my next book, Crime, Enlightenment, and Punishment: Bureaucratic and Scientific Change in Habsburg Austria, 1750s-1820s.

 - Coordinator of the late medieval and early modern M.A. seminar (from autumn 2021).